tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

   - OpenID providers, SAML identity Provider
   - use cognito user pool itself (no sso/federation)

 > Exam: Cognito identities can be used to authenticate against IoT, specifcally mobile users.
-User pools
+User pools can be used instead of third party authenticators and can scale to millions of users

+#### Authorization

+AWS IoT policies and IAM policies to control operations

 #### Rule Engine